A lifelong resident of Madison County, Amy Elik serves as State Representative, having won in 2020 with 54% of the vote.

-Amy spent the last twenty-five years working as a Certified Public Accountant (CPA) and auditor for area businesses and governmental bodies.
+Amy spent the last twenty-six years working as a Certified Public Accountant (CPA) and auditor for area businesses and governmental bodies.
 She sees firsthand how policies coming out of Springfield can hinder economic growth by politicians disconnected from the struggles of Main Street Illinoisans.

 Amy cares deeply for our state’s future and understands the extreme fiscal and social policies coming from Springfield don’t reflect the values of the 111th District.
 She runs for State Representative to represent the forgotten voices of a border district that sees people flee to neighboring states for more favorable policies toward the middle class.

 Amy is a former Foster Township Trustee and previously served as a school board member with St. Mary’s Catholic School in Alton.
 She’s been a member of the Rotary Club of the Riverbend and involved in the Fosterburg AG 4H Club as a co-leader.

 She served as a volunteer and teacher with SCORE – the nation’s largest network of volunteer business mentors.
 She taught financial projection classes and consulted with entrepreneurs to start businesses.